 There is a branding and advertising opportunity to put your livery on the sides or tailboard.
 Your driver’s safety can also be improved with assistive technologies such as collision warning, speed limiters, cruise control, distance and crosswind assistance, and autonomous city emergency braking.

-If you are looking to purchase or can’t decide if a flatbed or dropside truck is right for you, please give our team a call.
+If you are looking to purchase or can’t decide if a flatbed or dropside truck is right for you contact us today.